semgrep/semgrep-docs/docs/semgrep-app/findings.md

 ### Understanding retention periods

-The Semgrep Cloud Platform Finding page displays findings across all projects connected to Semgrep Cloud Platform.
+The Semgrep Cloud Platform Findings page displays findings across all projects connected to Semgrep Cloud Platform.
 It is updated after every scan.
 Scans are initiated through your CI/CD pipeline, such as GitHub actions.
 The retention period of these findings varies based on your organization’s tier:

 | Retention period | Tier availability |
 | ---------------  | ----------------- |